Counterfeit and Fake Wines

 - Transport/logistic/shipping is done via a reputable or preferably a specialized shipper/freight forwarder

-- Quantitative and Qualitative Inspection of the wines prior buying (if possible) and more especially Inspection at goods receiving, which is probably the most important phase, in order to insure that
+- Quantitative and Qualitative Inspection of the wines prior to buying (if possible) and more especially Inspection at goods receiving, which is probably the most important phase, in order to ensure that

 - The order is complete quantitatively at arrival